 Before going into detail about the different categories, I will mention that it is possible to upgrade the video card on most desktops.
-Most systems should use the PCI-Express graphics card slot, also referred to as a x16 slot.
+All modern systems should use the PCI-Express graphics card slot, also referred to as a x16 slot.
 There are several version of PCI-Express from 1.0 to 3.0.
 The higher versions offer faster bandwidth but they are all backward compatible so a PCI-Express 3.0 card will work in a PCI-Express 1.0 slot.
 Older systems used AGP but this has been discontinued in favor of the new slot.
 Be sure you know which your PC uses before buying one.
 Also, be sure to know what the wattage is of the computer's power supply as this will likely determine what kind of card can be installed.

 Casual computing tends to be those tasks related to using the computer for word processing, web browsing, watching a video or listening to music.
-None of these tasks requires much 3D video processing power at all.
+None of these tasks requires much video processing power at all.
 For this category of computing any choice of video processor will work.
 It can be integrated into the computer system or be an expansion card.
 The only exception to this is high definition video such as Blu-ray.
 For this, an integrated solution rated for HD video is important but most now are capable of this.
 Now, many casual computing people may also want to do some editing of home videos for posting on the web or sending to friends and family.
 Those looking at this may want to consider getting an Intel based system with HD Graphics for support of Quick Sync Video which is very efficient at transcoding digital video.
 Of course, AMD's graphics integrated into their APU products offer a bit more flexibility in terms of accelerating non-3D programs.